Instrument Set for Pyloromyotomy

 The TAN ROTALOCK® trocar is a self-retaining trocar that was specially developed for neonatal surgery / pediatric laparoscopic surgery.

-- Distal tip of the cannula enables fixation directly under the abdominal wall and prevents the cannula from slipping out of the abdominal wall
+- The distal shape of the cannula enables fixation directly under the abdominal wall

 - Due to the short length of the sheath, the distal tip of the cannula does not hinder opening of the jaws